jy-gh/RecentFiles/README.md

   -o {text,json}, --output-format {text,json}
                         output format, default is text; json is for use by Alfred
-  --reverse             reverse the sorting order; the default is newest files
+  --relative-path       display relative file/directory paths; the default is
-                        first
+                        to display absolute paths --reverse             reverse the sorting order; the default is newest files first
   -t FILETYPES, --filetype FILETYPES